STANDARD 6 - NUMBER SENSE

 make estimates about numbers like these, they should defend their

 estimates by giving some rationale for thinking they are close to the

 actual number.
 These discussions can be invaluable in helping them to

 Technology plays an important role in number sense at these

 grade levels.
-Calculators can be wonderful exploration tools when
+Calculators can be wonderful teaching tools when

 - place value and number base